MADStudioNU/Classy/README.md

 ### Adding Features

-Composition is first-class in Classy, and everythin that Classy does is an application of composition.
+Composition is first-class in Classy, and everything that Classy does is an application of composition.

 Check it out: